Brimhall Nizhoni, New Mexico

-Brimhall Nizhoni (Maʼii Tééh Yitłizhí) is a census-designated place (CDP) in McKinley County, New Mexico, United States.
+Brimhall Nizhoni is a census-designated place (CDP) in McKinley County, New Mexico, United States.
 The population was 286 at the 2020 census, up from 199 in 2010.
 The Navajo Coyote Canyon Chapter House is located in Brimhall.

 Geography

 The community is in northwestern McKinley County, 24 mi north-northeast of Gallup and 13 mi southeast of Tohatchi.
 According to the U.S. Census Bureau, the CDP has a total area of 16.3 sqmi, all of it recorded as land.
 Coyote Wash passes through the community, leading north to the Chaco River, part of the San Juan River watershed and ultimately the Colorado River watershed.